obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 )
 ```

-A witness hint like this may not be buildable (e.g., we elide the function arguments here,
+This hint will not pass `cargo check` (e.g. the function call arguments are elided),
-and the function call is not inside a block), but a witness hint should be a distilled
-example of breakage, and should not require extra information beyond the original
+and that's okay.
+The hint is a distilled example of breakage, and shouldn't require
-lint's query.
+additional information beyond what the lint query retrieved.

 ##### Templating

 We use the `handlebars` crate for writing these templates\.
 [More information
-more information about the syntax can be found here](https://handlebarsjs.com/guide/#simple-expressions),
+about the syntax can be found here](https://handlebarsjs.com/guide/#simple-expressions),
 and [here is where `cargo-semver-checks` defines custom helpers
 ](https://github.com/obi1kenobi/cargo-semver-checks/blob/main/src/templating.rs).

 All fields marked with `@output` in the `query` in `<lint_name>.ron` are available
 to access with `{{name}}` in the `hint_template`, like in the example above.

-##### Testing
+##### Testing witnesses

 When the `witness` field is not `None`, `cargo-semver-checks` tests the witness generation
 of the lint similarly to how it tests the `query` itself\.
 If you run `cargo test` after adding